 - After following instructions for your pie crust prior to baking, place the pecan halves inside the pie crust

-- Pour the maple pecan filling over the top evenly
+- Pour the maple pecan filling over the top of the pecans

 - Store leftover pie covered with plastic wrap or aluminum foil in the fridge for 3 - 4 days